Senior Software Engineer, Full-stack (Application)

 • Postgres for our databases

-We’ve also build a number of important solutions in-house:
+We’ve also built a number of important solutions in-house:

 • CloudStore as our realtime graph database